firefly-oss/lib-common-domain/README.md

 # lib-common-domain

-**A comprehensive Spring Boot library for domain-driven design (DDD) with reactive programming support, featuring multi-messaging event publishing, resilience patterns, and saga integration.**
+**A comprehensive Spring Boot library for domain-driven design (DDD) with CQRS and SAGA orchestration support.**

 ## 🚀 Quick Start